By Rick Becker 16 December 2021

 • tall stories about trips to the third heaven, angelic encounters, new revelations, fire tunnels, and countless unverifiable “miracles.”

-Discerning believers who reject charlatans and their counterfeits are not rejecting the real work of the Holy Spirit, neither do they deny that God can work miracles.
-The Christian life is a supernatural life.
+Discerning believers who reject charlatans and their counterfeits are not rejecting the real work of the Holy Spirit, nor do they deny that God can work miracles.
+The Christian life is supernatural.
 It begins with a miracle – being born again.
 The indwelling Spirit of God working in and through believers is miraculous.
 There are times when God has intervened on our behalf in miraculous ways that we may be unaware of.
 There are times when God does heal – according to his will.
-You cannot seperate the supernatural from the life of a believer!
+You cannot separate the supernatural from the life of a believer!
 Discerning believers are rejecting deception and error, it’s those who have rejected the truth, that are deluded and resisting the Holy Spirit.